 Think you might be pregnant?

 According to Cleveland Clinic, most tests are 99 percent effective if taken after a missed period.
 The best part is that you can do it in the privacy of your own home.
-Simply open the test, place the tip under your urine flow, and wait for the recommended amount of time to view the results.
+Simply open the test, follow the instructions, and wait for the recommended amount of time to view the results.

 Here are some signs that you should take a pregnancy test.